innodev-au/innodev-au.github.io/index.md

 ## Fascinator

-Forks created for https://sites.google.com/site/fascinatorhome/ and related plugins.
+Forks created from [The Fascinator](https://sites.google.com/site/fascinatorhome/) and related plugins.
 The forks added functionality to allow greater integration with authorisation and authentication systems (namely LDAP role lookup and CAS single sign-on) and extended the CSV data import function.